observablehq/plot/docs/transforms/interval.md

 ```
 :::

 An alternative to the **interval** mark option is the **interval** scale option.
-This is an alternative for setting an ordinal scale’s domain every interval value within the extent of the data.
+This sets an ordinal scale’s domain every interval value within the extent of the data.
 So below, we can return to using the barY mark, but now the *x* scale shows missing days, too.

 :::plot https://observablehq.com/@observablehq/plot-band-scale-interval
 ```js